 The Temple of the reclining Buddha

 Wat Pho, the temple of the reclining Buddha, is such an iconic landmark of Bangkok it is on everyone’s list of places to visit even on a short trip.
 Also known as ‘the Temple of the reclining Buddha’ it is the sanctuary of one of the world’s largest Buddha statue, and more than a thousand images.
-It is also one of the oldest and largest temples in Bangkok and has received a UNESCO Memory of the World award.
+It is also one of Bangkok’s oldest and largest temples and has received a UNESCO Memory of the World award.
 Wat Pho is just next to the Grand Palace of Bangkok, so it is convenient to combine both visits on a half-day exploration of Ratankosin (Bangkok old city).

 The reclining Buddha is always the most attractive features of Wat Pho, but make sure you walk around and admire the 91 Chedis beautifully decorated with ceramics.
-71 of them contain the ashes of the royal family and 20 large ones contain ashes of Buddha.
+71 contain the ashes of the royal family, and 20 large ones contain ashes of Buddha.
 Four very large chedis are dedicated to four kings.
 Each of the sixteen gates in the walls surrounding the temple is guarded by two stone giants brought from China.

-Wat Pho is a very special place, I went there several times in the past and forgot how beautiful the temple and its grounds were.
+Wat Pho is a very special place.
+I went there several times in the past and forgot how beautiful the temple and its grounds were.
 Just wander around the temple grounds at your own pace and take the time to admire the fantastic ceramics ornamenting the Chedis, especially the four huge ones.
 Walk in the shade of the outer cloister where 400 golden Buddha statues stand.

 Wat Pho Massage